tom42/lzasm/USAGE.md

 ```

 Implicit conversion from `const char*` is not supported.
-If it was, the integer literal `0` would be ambigous, because it could be
+If it was, the integer literal `0` would be ambiguous, because it could be
 either a pointer or an integer:

 ```c++